 Where in Cape Verde Can You Swim in the Sea?
+Swimming Guide

-Where in Cape Verde can you swim in the sea?
-The best Cape Verde Islands to go swimming in the sea are Sal and Santiago.
-Almost every island has a beach or natural pools where you can take a refreshing dive.
-But on some islands, like Fogo and Brava, it’s not recommended to go swimming in the sea because of the rough sea conditions.
-Fortunately, you’ll find natural pools on Fogo and Brava which are suitable for swimming
+The best Cape Verde Islands to swim in the sea are Sal, Boa Vista, São Vicente, and Santiago.
+These islands have nice areas to take a refreshing dive, especially when weather conditions are great.
+On the islands of Fogo and Brava, it’s not recommended to go swimming in the sea because of the strong currents and rough sea conditions.
+Fortunately, these islands have natural pools which are suitable for swimming.

 The Best Places to Swim in The Sea in Cape Verde